 AC Recharge Kit Buying Guide

-Every two years or so, your air conditioning system will require a recharge in order to blow cold air.
-We have already discussed the air conditioning recharge process is another article, so we won’t go in detail but choosing to recharge it yourself will certainly safe you money.
+Every two or three years, your air conditioning system will require a recharge in order to blow cold air.
+The air conditioning recharge process is fairly straight forward and is far easier than you would think.

-The recommendations above include DIY AC recharge kits and professional units that are found in most garages.
-Once you have been able to recharge your air conditioning once, you will never go back to a garage and pay the premium.
-However, below are some factors that you need to consider beforehand.
+The recommendations above include both DIY AC recharge kits and professional units that are found in most garages.
+Once you have been able to recharge your air conditioning once, you will never go back to paying a premium at a garage.

 R134A vs R12 Refrigerant